 2. Response to multiplex dominance

-The revival of drive-in cinemas in the UK epitomises this trend, while appealing more to car enthusiasts.
+The revival of drive-in cinemas in the UK epitomises this trend, whilst appealing even more to car enthusiasts.

 3. The chance to watch classic films on the big screen